This information is for students enrolled in a graduate degree program in the department.

-Students are notified by the department if they are eligible for an assistantship.
+The department notifies students if they are eligible for an assistantship.
 The student must complete the graduate assistant application before receiving an employment contract from the University.
 Students who accept a graduate assistantship are employees of the University and the state of Illinois.
 Under the State Officials and Employees Ethics Act (5ILCS 430/5-10), state employees must complete the Mandatory Governmental Ethics Online Training each year.
-Graduate assistants are notified during the fall semester of the deadline for completing the ethics training.
-Graduate assistants who do not complete the ethics training will lose their assistantship and tuition waiver, and are banned from any future assistantship at the University.
+The University notifies graduate assistants during the fall semester about the deadline for completing the ethics training.
+Graduate assistants who do not complete the ethics training will lose their assistantship and tuition waiver, and may not receive future assistantships at the University.